tutors-sdk/tutors-reference-manual/course.md

-# Tutors Documentation Set
+# Tutors Reference Manual

-A collections of labs and presentations on Tutors.
+A reference manual for tutors course creators